bytecod3/power-energy-meter/README.md

 ![Current transformer](./ct.webp)

 ## Analog to Digital Conversion
-The Arduino Nano Every is based on the ATMega4809 microcontroller, which has a 10-bit (0 – 1023) Analogue to Digital Converter (ADC) for measuring voltages between 0V and 5V.
+Let's take for instance we are using an Arduino UNO, which has a 10-bit (0 – 1023) Analogue to Digital Converter (ADC) for measuring voltages between 0V and 5V.
 This gives a resolution of 4.9mV per division which is quite sensitive:

 5000mV / 1024 = 4.88mV